lcanoi/my-webpage/content/en/project/wordpress-portfolio/index.md

 [forteindustria.com](https://forteindustria.com/)
 + Full development of Website (created all of the pages, personalized pages, the website structure, uploaded all of the products and blogs)
 + Worked with Yoast and Ahrefs to improve SEO (including optimizing SEO for every page, blog and product)
-+ Worked with Ahrefs, Google Analytics and Google Search Console to succesfully fix errors and issues improving domain health score
++ Worked with Ahrefs, Google Analytics and Google Search Console to successfully fix errors and issues improving domain health score
 + Helped with blog writing, as well as blog editing for better SEO

 ### Cocina del Chef
 [cocinadelchef.mx](https://cocinadelchef.mx/)
-+ Full development of Website (created all of the pages, personalized pages, the website structure, uploaded all of the recipies)
++ Full development of Website (created all of the pages, personalized pages, the website structure, uploaded all of the recipes)
 + While currently inactive, made this website as to possibly create an online retailer for kitchen related products in the future.

 ### Valor Comercial Avalúos
 [www.valorcomercial.mx](https://www.valorcomercial.mx/)
 + Uploaded a majority of the content as well as created and designed multiple pages
-+ Worked with Broken Link Building to succesfully increase organic value of domain
++ Worked with Broken Link Building to successfully increase organic value of domain
 + Worked with Yoast and Ahrefs to improve SEO (including optimizing SEO for every page and blog)
-+ Worked with Ahrefs, Google Analytics and Google Search Console to succesfully fix errors and issues improving domain health score
++ Worked with Ahrefs, Google Analytics and Google Search Console to successfully fix errors and issues improving domain health score

 ### Recrea Sport
 [recreasport.com](https://recreasport.com/)
-+ Based on Wireframes, created and developed the majority of the pages up to client satisfaction
++ Based on Wireframes, created and developed the majority of the pages, all up to client satisfaction

 ### Avalúo Inmobiliario
 [avaluoinmobiliario.mx](https://avaluoinmobiliario.mx/)